palantir/conjure/docs/spec/wire.md

 _This section assumes familiarity with HTTP concepts as defined in [RFC2616 Hypertext Transfer Protocol -- HTTP/1.1](https://tools.ietf.org/html/rfc2616)._

 ### 2.1.
 Path parameters
-For Conjure endpoints that have user-defined path parameters, clients must interpolate values for each of these path parameters.
-Values must be serialized using the [PLAIN format][] and must also be [URL encoded][] to ensure reserved characters are transmitted unambiguously.
+[Path parameters][] are interpolated into the path string, where values are serialized using the [PLAIN format][] and must also be [URL encoded][] to ensure reserved characters are transmitted unambiguously.

 For example, the following Conjure endpoint contains several path parameters of different types:
 ```yaml